Kawasaki T-4: First flight

 On 28 June 1988, the first production T-4 conducted its first flight; deliveries to the JASDF began in September of that year.
 It was observed by Kawasaki that the programme had not only been delivered as per schedule, but both the aircraft and its Ishikawajima-Harima F3-IHI-30 powerplant had attained their respective cost targets; Flight International contrasted the T-4 against the American Fairchild T-46, a cancelled jet trainer which had cost five times as much as Kawasaki's offering without reaching production.

 Manufacture of the T-4 was performed by a consortium consisting of Mitsubishi, Fuji, and Kawasaki, the latter providing leadership over the venture.
 A final assembly line for the type was established at Kawasaki's plant in Gifu; this line was sized to produce a maximum of two and a half aircraft per month.
 Originally, an eight-year production run was planned for.

+Replacement

+In 2021, the Government of Japan launched a study on potential replacement of T-4s.

+In March 2024, Japan's Manichi newspaper published a news about Japan's government seeking for the new training jet to replace T-4s in JASDF service, which could be the Boeing–Saab T-7 Red Hawk.
+Japan's Acquisition, Technology & Logistics Agency (ATLA) are also looking for a replacement for Fuji T-7 fleet.

+In May 2025, Mitsubishi announced that they are planning to promote the T-X to replace the T-4s.